Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 ## RStudio Server tips
 * *Browser tip:* RStudio Server does not work well with Internet Explorer.
   We recommend using Firefox, Chrome, or Safari.
-  Also, some configurations do not allow URLs with non-standard port numbers (e.g. the :8787 in the RStudio URL)
 * You can edit a file by clicking on it in the File pane at lower right, or by using the `file.edit()` command.
 * When a file is in the edit window, you can execute the current line